 In the first hands-on, the VTin EYPRO by VicTsing makes a good impression.
 It is already delivered in a watertight housing, which is well processed so far, can be opened easily by the folding mechanism and complies with the usual norm.
 So if you need a replacement case, you can easily re-order one of the standard SJCAM cases.

-With the housing design of the actual camera, the VTin EYPRO goes a slightly different way (at least in detail).
-Although the size of the other Action Cams is identical, but with this camera, for example, another power button was used.
-Particularly noteworthy is the 2 inch large screen, which occupies most of the back.
-On the left side of the case are the SD card slot, a micro HDMI and a micro USB port.
-On the opposite side we have the control buttons for menu guidance and to activate the WiFi.
-On the top is the confirmation button, to the left is a small LED.
-Overall, this camera has both next to the display and just above the housing small LEDs on the basis of which the recording status can be read.
-The battery compartment is located on the bottom.
-The batteries of the VTin EYPRO have a capacity of 1050mAh (SJCAM 900mAh), but the size of the batteries of a SJCAM is identical.
-In addition, the batteries of the EYPRO do not have this thin paper coating, but a solid plastic housing.
+When it comes to the housing design of the actual camera, the VTin EYPRO takes a slightly different approach (at least in detail).
+Although the size is identical to the numerous other action cams, a different power button was used on this camera, for example.
+The 2-inch display, which takes up most of the rear, is particularly noticeable.
+The SD card slot, a micro HDMI and a micro USB socket are located on the left of the housing.
+On the opposite side we have the control buttons for menu navigation and for activating the WiFi.
+The confirmation button is on the top, and there is a small LED to the left.
+Overall, this camera has small LEDs next to the display and just above the housing, which can be used to read the recording status.
+The battery compartment is on the bottom.
+The batteries of the VTin EYPRO have a capacity of 1050mAh (SJCAM 900mAh), but the size is identical to the batteries of a SJCAM.
+In addition, the EYPRO batteries do not have this thin paper coating, but a solid plastic housing.

 Commissioning and user interface